google/or-tools/ortools/sat/doc/reference.md

 'j', then inverse_variables[j] is assigned a value 'i'.
 And vice versa.

 Args:
   variables: An array of integer variables.
   inverse_variables: An array of integer variables.

 Returns:
   An instance of the Constraint class.

 Raises:
-    TypeError: if variables and inverse_variables have different length, or if they are empty.
+  TypeError: if variables and inverse_variables have different length, or

-<h3 id="ortools.sat.python.cp_model.CpModel.AddReservoirConstraint">AddReservoirConstraint</h3>
+      if they are empty.

+### AddReservoirConstraint
 ```python
 CpModel.AddReservoirConstraint(self, times, demands, min_level, max_level)
 ```